klei1984/max/defects.md

 65. **[Fixed]** The ResourceManager_InitTeamInfo() function (cseg01:000D6316) initializes 5 CTinfo structs.
 The last belongs to the alien derelicts team.
 The CTinfo structure's TeamType and ClanType fields are initialized from the MAX.INI file's red_team_player to gray_team_player and red_team_clan to gray_team_clan parameters.
 There is no alien_team_player nor alien_team_clan INI parameter so the alien CTinfo TeamType field is initialized from the red_team_clan INI parameter and the ClanType field is initialized from the DIGITAL INI group ID (returns 0 which corresponds to RANDOM clan).

-66. If a unit is selected the primary selection marker starts to blink at a 1 second rate.
+66. **[Fixed]** If a unit is selected the primary selection marker starts to blink at a 1 second rate.
 If a multiselect rectangle is redrawn by clicking and dragging the mouse pointer the primary marker gets redrawn as well and its draw function toggles the marker state much faster.
 The primary marker should not start to blink like crazy in such events.

 67. **[Fixed]** When a supply truck tries to reload a unit and it's storage container is empty the following alert message is shown: `insufficient material in storage to reload unit.`.
 The message should start with capital letter.
 Same goes for repairing a unit.

-68. The path generator erroneously cannot find path to a cell location in corner cases.
+68. **[Fixed]** The path generator erroneously cannot find path to a cell location in corner cases.
 Note: the audio can be unmuted on this video clip.
     <br>
     <video class="embed-video" preload="metadata" controls loop muted playsinline>
     <source src="{{ site.baseurl }}/assets/clips/defect_68.mp4" type="video/mp4">
     <track label="English" kind="subtitles" srclang="en" src="{{ site.baseurl }}/assets/clips/defect_68.vtt" default>
     </video>
-    In the above case an airplane is hovering above a bridge which confuses the path generator.
+    The problem was that the path finding request was rejected due to the access map class not considering the bridge to be traversable over a shore tile.
+When the destination is a single grid cell away, then the access map and path requests are skipped entirelly and a different code path is taken that handled bridge units correctly.

-69. The path generator inconsistently finds a path to a cell where it is questionable whether the given unit should be allowed to move at all.
+69. **[Fixed]** The path generator inconsistently finds a path to a cell where it is questionable whether the given unit should be allowed to move at all.
 Note: the audio can be unmuted on this video clip.
     <br>
     <video class="embed-video" preload="metadata" controls loop muted playsinline>
     <source src="{{ site.baseurl }}/assets/clips/defect_69.mp4" type="video/mp4">
     <track label="English" kind="subtitles" srclang="en" src="{{ site.baseurl }}/assets/clips/defect_69.vtt" default>
     </video>
-    Is it intentional to allow ships to coast type cells in case there is a bridge at the same cell?
+    The problem was that the path finding request was rejected due to the access map class not considering the bridge to be traversable over a shore tile.
+When the destination is a single grid cell away, then the access map and path requests are skipped entirelly and a different code path is taken that handled bridge units correctly.
+It is concluded that it is intentional to allow ships to go on coast type cells in case there is a bridge at the same cell.

 70. **[Fixed]** The allocation menu uses a function (cseg01:0008A5FB) to change color temperature of highlighted text background.
 When the algorithm finds a better color match in the system color palette based on color distance the worse distance is saved instead of the better one.
     <br>